guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 # 3. Benchmarks

-So far we have compared implementation on a theoretical complexity level.
-In reality, the constants hidden in the asymptotic behaviour can be significant.
+So far we have compared the implementations on a theoretical complexity level.
+In reality, the constants hidden in the asymptotic behaviour can have a significant impact.
 This section reports experimental results taking samples of varying size of Shakespeare's Hamlet [[14]](#hamlet).
 The time taken to tokenize the first 1, 10, 100 or 1000 lines of the play is recorded for the 4 implementations presented previously:

 <style>
 table th:first-of-type {